MicrosoftDocs/biztalk-docs/biztalk/core/how-to-schedule-the-backup-biztalk-server-job.md

 7. In the **Job Step Properties - BackupFull**, in the **Command** box, update the command by changing the frequency to run a full backup: **'h'** (hourly), **'d'** (daily), **'w'** (weekly), **'m'** (monthly), **'y'** (yearly).
 Select **OK**.

     > [!NOTE]
-    >  The first time the Backup BizTalk Server job is run during a new period, a full backup is ran.
+    >  The first time the Backup BizTalk Server job runs, it completes a full backup.

 8. Configure additional **@frequency** parameters:

-    1.  **@ForceFullBackupAfterPartialSetFailure**: The default value is **false**.
+    - **@ForceFullBackupAfterPartialSetFailure**: The default value is **false**.
 When **false**, if the full backup fails, the system waits for the next cycle until the full backup is made.

         > [!NOTE]
         >  If your **@frequency** setting is long (like weekly, monthly, yearly), then setting this parameter to **false** could be dangerous.
 In this scenario, it may be best to set this flag to **true**.
 When **true**, every time there is a failure, the system forces itself to create a full backup.
 There may be a small performance impact, but it’s safter to have a recoverable system.

-    2.  **@BackupHour**: The default valueis NULL.
+    - **@BackupHour**: The default valueis NULL.
 This parameter is directly related to **@Frequency**.
-When you set the frequency to **h** (hourly), you set which hour of the day you want the full backup to happen.
+When you set the frequency to **h** (hourly), you set which hour of the day you want the full backup to run.
 You can choose a value between 0 (midnight) to 23 (11 PM).
-If left blank, the fullback happens every hour.
+If left blank, the full backup runs every hour.

        > [!NOTE]
         >  If you set this parameter with a number outside the 0 to 23 range (for example, 100 or -1), the system forces it to 0.

-    3.  **@UseLocalTime**: An extra parameter that states to use local time.
+    - **@UseLocalTime**: An extra parameter that states to use local time.
 By default, the job works with UTC time.
-So if you live in Australia (which is UTC + 10 hours), your backup happens at 10am rather than midnight.
+So if you live in Australia (which is UTC + 10 hours), your backup runs at 10am rather than midnight.
 As a best practice, it is recommended to set this to **1** (true).

 9. In the **Job Properties - Backup BizTalk Server (BizTalkMgmtDb)**, under **Select a page**, click **Schedules**.